I. What is a Buzzword?

 - Take a step back, look at the bigger picture

 In the movie “Pay it Forward”, the teacher uses a variety of buzzwords to gain the attention of his class.
-Here are a few examples from this scene:
+Here are a few examples:

 - global thinkers